Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Architecture

 \subsection{Executor}

 Each robot is launched with an individual executor.
 As shown in~\cref{fig:system_overview}, each executor consists of an RPC client, an action queue, and a controller.
-The RPC client establishes communication with the server, receiving \emph{enqueued} actions and sending confirmation for \emph{finished} actions.
-The action queue keeps track of the \emph{enqueued} actions, which are executed in a first-in-first-out manner.
-A Proportional Integral Derivative (PID) controller is used to execute these actions by sending control commands to the simulator.
-Once an action is finished, a confirmation message is sent to the server.
+The RPC client communicates with the server by receiving \emph{enqueued} actions and sending confirmations for \emph{finished} actions.
+The action queue stores \emph{enqueued} actions and executes them in first-in-first-out order.
+A Proportional Integral Derivative (PID) controller executes these actions by sending control commands to the simulator, and a confirmation is sent to the server upon completion.
 To allow robots to operate at higher speeds, consecutive actions of the same type are merged into one action in the queue.
 For example, if a robot receives three consecutive forward movement actions, the executor merges them into a single longer forward action, reducing unnecessary stop-and-go behavior.
+This distributed executor design enables parallel operation, as each robot handles the above-mentioned operations independently, improving scalability.